 a.
 Description of the product including its brand name and model number;

 b.
 Detailed technical information and catalogues including public network interface characteristics.
-Wireless devices must include the output power, type and gain of the antenna, frequency and bandwidth, built-in encryption schemes, and any other information requested by the CITC in a
+Wireless devices must include the output power, type and gain of the antenna, frequency and bandwidth, built-in encryption schemes, and any other information requested by the CITC in a timely manner;

 c.
 Identification of the CITC technical specifications published on the CITC website, to which the equipment conforms;